Kram8marK/Adventure-Of-Theblackcat/README.md

 Welcome to our little game
 AoTB(Adventure of The Black cat)
-W,A,S,D to Move
+A,D to Move
+Spacebar to Jump
-Left click to attack
+Left click to Attack
-Right click to special attack
+Right click to Special attack